-"I almost forgot," Jay picked up a Hersey bar from the box under the counter, "for Mom…" Hersey bars were never a good sign in the Jones' household, they were to Mrs. Jones what alcohol was to other people, a way to drown her sorrows.
+"I almost forgot," Jay picked up a Hershey bar from the box under the counter, "for my Mom…" Hershey bars were never a good sign in the Jones' household, they were to Mrs. Jones what liquor was to other people, a way to drown her sorrows.

-"You haven't heard from Derry?"
+"You heard from Cal?"
 Mick asked in a low tone, not wanting Dexter to overhear from the garage.

 "I'm sure he's real busy," Mick said, ringing up the chocolate bar, "that's sixty cents."

-"Yeah, sure," He said dismissively, though he couldn't hide the shadow that passed over his features.
+"Yeah, sure," Jay said dismissively, though he couldn't hide the dark expression, almost like a shadow, that passed over his face.
 He dug the change from his pocket and passed it to him, gathering his purchases and heading toward the door, "Thanks Mick, see you later."